dinizaidan/Banking-Fraud-Detection-ML/README.md

 ## Methodology
 ![Methodology Workflow](Images/Workflow.jpeg)
 The project follows a complete machine learning workflow beginning with data understanding and preprocessing, followed by feature engineering and exploratory data analysis.
-Three classification models were developed and evaluated using multiple performance metrics.
+Three supervised classification models were developed and evaluated using multiple performance metrics.
 The best-performing model was then optimized using `GridSearchCV` to produce the final fraud detection model.

 ## Exploratory Data Analysis (EDA)
 Before model development, EDA was conducted to better understand the dataset, identify potential issues, and examine relationships between variables.

 ### Fraud Distribution
 ![Fraud Distribution](Images/FraudFlag.png)
-The bar chart show how the target in this data is imbalance.
+The bar chart illustrates the class distribution of the target variable, showing that the dataset is imbalanced.

 ### Correlation Heatmap
 ![Correlation Heatmap](Images/CorrelationHeatmap.png)